 Sadly, this type of situation is increasingly the rule rather than an exception to the rule.
-In today’s world, we are subjected to severe conditions like never before.
+In today’s world, we suffer from conditions like never before.
 Whether it is from someone breaking into your home, a natural disaster, or other events, we are all potential victims.
 However, we don’t have to be.
-We can take charge and prepare for any eventuality.
+We can take charge of and prepare for any eventuality.
 All it takes is thinking, mixed with a dash of personal action, and we can all be ahead of the game.

 Natural disasters are an ever-present danger worldwide.
 According to Disaster-Survival-Resources.com, natural disasters have impacted 250 million people in the past decade.
 Disasters alone have cost the U.S. over $1 billion in the last thirty years.

 One key to preparing for disasters is to understand that they may occur with little warning virtually anywhere on the globe.
 Within just the United States, we are vulnerable to and have experienced a host of disasters that include avalanches, droughts, earthquakes, fires, floods, hurricanes, landslides, pandemics, solar storms, tornados, tsunamis, volcanoes, and violent winter storms.
 Any of these may strike anywhere, at any time, and with little to no notice.